jnozzi/cocoadev.com/markdown/PostNotificationWhenSliderEndEditing.md

-If you need to have a continuous slider that updates one thing on the fly but has a major process you want done only when the user is done adjusting the slider, implement the following function in a category on General/NSSliderCell.
+If you need to have a continuous slider that updates one thing on the fly but has a major process you want done only when the user is done adjusting the slider, implement the following function in a category on NSSliderCell.

-- (void)stopTracking:(General/NSPoint)lastPoint at:(General/NSPoint)stopPoint
+- (void)stopTracking:(NSPoint)lastPoint at:(NSPoint)stopPoint
-    inView:(General/NSView *)controlView mouseIsUp:(BOOL)flag
+    inView:(NSView *)controlView mouseIsUp:(BOOL)flag
 {

     if (flag == YES) {
-        General/NSNotificationCenter *nc = General/[NSNotificationCenter defaultCenter];
+        NSNotificationCenter *nc = [NSNotificationCenter defaultCenter];
-        [nc postNotificationName:@"General/SliderEndEditing"
+        [nc postNotificationName:@"SliderEndEditing"
                           object:[self controlView]];
     }